phillips109/tax-bash/Formfactory/T22/1Pdf2Jpg/README.md

 ### If "w" for worksheets
 You will see a different menu.
-1) Takes you the IRS website where you are to find and download the instructions for a form.
+1. Takes you the IRS website where you are to find and download the instructions for a form.
-2) Check that the .pdf file is now in ../Instructions.
+2. Check that the .pdf file is now in ../Instructions.
-3) This will open the ../Instructions/$1.pdf file in Nautilus.
+3. This will open the ../Instructions/$1.pdf file in Nautilus.
    The reason for this is that Nautilus has a "print to file" option.
    Find the worksheet desired by scrolling through the instructions.
    Use the next-page or previous-page options to center the page.
    Print the current page to file.
 If the worksheet covers more that one page, print the range of pages.
    Set the ouput page as ../Pdf/$1.pdf.
-4) Check that the file has been created.
+4. Check that the file has been created.
-5) View the file in qpdfviewer.
+5. View the file in qpdfviewer.
-6) Will take you to the pdf2jpg.net website where you can convert the .pdf to .jpg
+6. Will take you to the https://safepdfkit/pdf-jpg website where you can convert the .pdf to .jpg
-7) Check that the .jpg file(s) have been downloaded to ~/Downloads.
+7. Check that the .jpg file(s) have been downloaded in a .zip file toto ~/Downloads.
-8) Move the ./jpg files to ../Jpg.
-The program assumes you have no other ./jpg files in ~/Downloads.
+8. unzip the zip file.
+The resultant .jpg file(s) will be in ~/Dowonloads/images/
+9. Check that the .jpg files are in dir ../~/Downloads/images/
+10. mv ~/Downloads/images/*.jpg to ../Jpg
-9) Check that the ./jpg files have been moved to ../Jpg.
+11. Check that the ./jpg files have been moved to ../Jpg.

-*THERE IS ONE FORM, bkg, that I created from scratch: The form that contains data that is common to many forms.
-The process is hard wired for this particular form.
-Steps 1 and 2 are reserved for development of a more generic approach to creating tables.
-3) Convert the input file, ../Table/bkgdata.xml to ../Fo/fBkg.fo
-4) Check that the file was created.
-5) Convert the .fo file to .pdf
-Then follow follow steps similar to 4-7 in form or schedules.
+12. 10. rm the ~/Downloads/images/*.jpg
+    This step ought to be unnecessary since we used mv in step 8.
+13. cp the ../Jpg/*.jpg to the /Jpg folders of 3Layout, 4Calc, and 7App
+14. cp the ../Pdf/*.pdf to the /Pdf folders of 2Sequence, 3Layout, 4Calc, and 7App

+At this point consider removing the zip file from ~/Downloads.
+The program cannot do this for you since it does not know what zip files you may have in ~/Downloads.

+You should now have in your ../Jpg folder the .jpg file(s) that will be the background for your worksheet.